 Protecting beneficiaries and handling information sharing

-We guide you through when information can be shared and how to shield beneficiaries from harm.
+We guide you through when trust information can be shared and how to shield vulnerable beneficiaries from potential harm.

 When data may be disclosed under the Money Laundering Regulations

-The service may release details in narrow cases.
-This happens when an authorised body shows it is investigating money laundering or terrorist financing linked to a specific arrangement.
+The TRS is not a public register — unlike Companies House, members of the public cannot simply search it.
+However, HMRC may release trust details in narrowly defined circumstances.
+This typically occurs when an authorised body (such as law enforcement or a designated regulator) demonstrates that it is investigating money laundering or terrorist financing linked to a specific trust arrangement.

-What can be shared: full name, month and year of birth, nationality, country of residence and the beneficial interest held.
+What can be shared: the full name, month and year of birth, nationality, country of residence and the nature of the beneficial interest held by each registered person.

 Reporting a disproportionate risk of harm

-Trustees can email trs.riskofharm@hmrc.gov.uk with subject line “Beneficial owners at risk of harm”.
+If disclosing a beneficiary’s details could put them at risk, trustees can email trs.riskofharm@hmrc.gov.uk with the subject line “Beneficial owners at risk of harm”.

-- Include the UTR or unique reference number and the arrangement name.
+- Include the trust’s UTR or unique reference number and the trust name.

-- Name the lead trustee and which beneficiaries are at risk.
+- Name the lead trustee and identify which beneficiaries are at risk.

-- Briefly state the specific risk (fraud, kidnapping, blackmail, extortion, harassment, violence or intimidation).
+- Briefly describe the specific risk — HMRC recognises fraud, kidnapping, blackmail, extortion, harassment, violence and intimidation as relevant categories.

-- Give clear reasons, how long the risk will last and contact details for follow-up.
+- Provide clear reasons, an estimate of how long the risk will last, and contact details for follow-up.

-How the authority reviews notifications and the 12‑month assurance
+How HMRC reviews notifications and the 12-month protection

-They assess your email and may apply an exemption that limits disclosure.
-If granted, the assurance lasts 12 months from the date received.
+HMRC assesses each notification and may apply an exemption that limits or prevents disclosure of the at-risk beneficiary’s details.
+If granted, this protection lasts 12 months from the date the notification is received.

 Conclusion